The truth tables behind calculators

 - Orane Pouchon and David Strütt, EPFL Mathematics institute, accompanied by several EPFL students

 - CHF 50.- (excluding VAT).
-Lunches are included but the participants have to cover their housing expenses.
-Rooms are pre-booked at SwissTech Hotel (on the EPFL campus) until May 24, 2021.
+Lunches are included but the participants have to cover their housing and living expenses.
+Rooms are pre-booked at the Jeunotel in Lausanne until May 16, 2022.
 Please contact [email protected] if you are interested

 - Please contact the Education Outreach Department for any question: [email protected]